Simcenter Testing Solutions Getting Started with Random Control

 Kurtosis control is an option that is sometimes used to increase the severity of the test.
 This is done by increasing the number of peaks in the time history while keeping the overall g rms of the random vibration signals the same.

-Figure 16: Gaussian random vibration signal (red) has no spike events (kurtosis of 3) compared to vibration signal with kurtosis value of 6 (green).
+Figure 24: Gaussian random vibration signal (red) has no spike events (kurtosis of 3) compared to vibration signal with kurtosis value of 12 (green).
+Time domain of the two signals shown on left, histogram of time signals overlaid on right.

 A signal that has a gaussian random distribution of amplitude has a kurtosis value equal to 3 in the Simcenter Testlab Random control application.
 The higher the kurtosis value, the more “spikey” the signal will become, while still maintaining the target PSD RMS level and frequency content.